alt4fforinfiniterobux/Wii-Games/README.md

-This will have almost old games ever. this will have emulators to play these games. if you dont know how to do this i will make a tut showing you how. have fun playing!
+i am making a project that will almost have every gamecube game and wii game and a few other games that I like to play. if you dont know how dm me on discord rookster19 or nugget.